 - Creating a citizen-based monitoring program, known as Creek Watch, which was launched in the Summer of 2014.
 Interested in becoming a Creek Watcher?
 Contact Lindsay Blanton at email@example.com

 - Educating citizens on the state of the Wissahickon and ways to protect the creek through expanded education and outreach efforts

 - Improving water quality and management of stormwater through restoration projects

 - Partnering with local municipalities, large landowners, and commercial owners to create additional education and restoration projects

 Stream Smart House Calls

-The Stream Smart House Calls program creates avenues for improved stormwater management on private property in this densely urbanized watershed where large restoration project opportunities are limited.
-Our program will help educate you on stormwater pollution and provide an opportunity to have a stormwater audit of your property.
+The Stream Smart House Calls program creates avenues for improved stormwater management on private property in our densely urbanized watershed where large restoration project opportunities are limited.
+Our program will help educate homeowners about stormwater pollution and provide opportunities to have a stormwater audit of your property.

 The audit will identify changes you can take to reduce runoff from your property, which leads to downstream flooding.
 Each audit will provide owners with a detailed report regarding the current stormwater situation on the property, and the various best management practices you can take to reduce this impact.